tzler/server_side_psych/code/hello_world/README.md

 Run the main node executable, (which we've named following the standard convention): :

 ```
-user@server$ node app.js
+$ node app.js
 ```

-You should see the following line printed on the console: `Example app listening on port 8888`
+You should see the following line printed on the console: `Example app listening on port 8888`.
+Server side events will be printed out here.

 Enter the following in your browser: